SonamKumari-11dec/sonamgit-demo/README.md

 # sonamgit-demo
-This is my first git repository
+This is my first git repository.
+Author-Sonam Kumari